darrensimmx/darrensimmx/README.md

 ## Hi there 👋

-I'm Darren from National University of Singapore, and am currently pursuing a bachelor's in Computer Science with a second major in Statistics.
+I'm Darren from National University of Singapore, and am currently pursuing a bachelor's in Computer Science with a second major in Data analytics.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=darrensimmx)](https://github.com/anuraghazra/github-readme-stats)